 Someone auditions for the music team, but he can’t really play well.
 What do you do?
 A lot of leaders flinch.
 They can’t bear the thought of hurting someone, or of angering their friends, so they cave, even though he’s mediocre.

 I wrote about that in more detail here (see Why “Just Turn Down His Microphone” Is a Really Bad Leadership Strategy).

-Theologically, putting people in positions for which they’re not gifted a denial of the diversity and giftedness of the body of Christ.
+Theologically, putting people in positions for which they’re not gifted is a denial of the diversity and giftedness of the body of Christ.

 God designed some people to sing.
 Get them singing.
 He gave others the gift of rhythm.
 Get them drumming.
 He gave some the gift of leadership or communication.
 Get them leading and communicating.